wp-plugins/linkedlist/readme.txt

 In an ideal world, it should.
 If you do bump into a glitch with your theme then [drop me a note](http://prateekrungta.com/linkedlist/wp-plugin#feedback "LinkedList - Feedback") and I’ll try and fix the issue.

+= What about using LinkedList in themes without widget support? =

+All you need to do (besides activating the plugin) is include this code wherever you want the list to appear:

+	<div id="linkedlist"></div>

+LinkedList.wp is essentially a wrapper around [LinkedList.js](http://prateekrungta.com/linkedlist "LinkedList - JavaScript blogroll plugin"), so for a more custom implementation, checkout [LinkedList.js](http://prateekrungta.com/linkedlist "LinkedList - JavaScript blogroll plugin").

 = What is the answer to Life, the Universe, and Everything? =

 42